Blue and green growth

 Research and education in blue and green growth contribute to increased food production and food security.
 Nord University's scope covers 40 percent of Norway's coastline and plays a significant role in marine food production.

-Additionally, the effects of climate change are more pronounced in the Arctic regions than in the rest of the world, making Nord's geographical location particularly important.
+The effects of climate change are more pronounced in the arctic regions than in the rest of the world, making Nord's geographical location particularly important.
 To achieve national and international goals, research in blue and green growth is crucial for both increasing the availability of food resources and limiting the human footprint on climate and the environment.
-Nord University has a vital societal responsibility in contributing to knowledge about sustainable development in the face of the green shift.

 Research projects related to blue and green growth